directive0/pygame-templates/README.md

 pygame-template-keyboard.py
 ---------------------------

-The basic pygame template with a basic keyboard cursor implementation.
+The pygame template with a basic keyboard cursor implementation.
+It does nothing, but you have an example of use in examples/cursor.py